-Meat and Weight Gain in the PANACEA Study,
+Transcript: Meat and Weight Gain in the PANACEA Study

 “Mainly because of its high energy density and fat content, meat consumption has been considered a determinant of weight gain.”
-Yeah, but we just looked at nuts, which are dense in calories and fat and they didn’t appear to contribute to weight gain at all.
-So let’s not presume.
+Yeah, but we just looked at nuts, which are dense in calories and fat, and they didn’t appear to contribute to weight gain at all.
+So, let’s not presume.
 “Meat consumption and prospective weight change in participants of the EPIC-PANACEA study.”
-What is that? “”hundreds of thousands of men and women across 10 countries, with “”weight gain measured over a 5 year period.
+What is that?
+Hundreds of thousands of men and women, across ten countries, with weight gain measured over a five-year period.

-One would assume that—sure, meat is associated with weight gain because it’s so packed with calories, and so you’d just get more calories in your daily diet compared to those eating vegetarian, and so more weight gain.
-But no—it’s even more that that.
-This was after controlling for caloric intake, meaning if have two people eating the same amount of calories—the person eating meat will gain more weight.
-In fact they even calculated how much more.
+One would assume that sure, meat is associated with weight gain, because it’s so packed with calories.
+And so, you’d just get more calories in your daily diet compared to those eating vegetarian, and so, more weight gain.
+But, no—it’s even more than that.
+This was after controlling for caloric intake—meaning if you have two people eating the same amount of calories, the person eating more meat may gain more weight.
+In fact, they even calculated how much more.

-An intake of 250 g meat/day--like a steak, would lead to an annual weight gain 422 g higher than the weight gain experienced with an same calorie diet with lower meat content.
-After 5 y, the weight gain would be about 5 pounds more.
-Same calories, yet 5 pounds more eating meat.
+An intake of 250 grams of meat a day—like a steak—would lead to an annual weight gain 422 grams higher than the weight gain experienced with the same calorie diet with lower meat intake.
+After five years, the weight gain would be about five pounds more.
+Same calories; yet five pounds more, eating meat.
 And steak was nothing.
-“The strongest relation with annual weight change—weight gain--was observed for poultry.”
+“The strongest relation with annual weight change [weight gain] was observed for poultry.”

-Let’s say you start out normal weight and eat a hamburger every day.
-This is how much extra weight beyond what’s already in the calories you’d put on every year.
-What if instead you had the same amount of calories of processed meat, say a ham sandwich, with three deli slices of ham on it.
-You’d gain this much extra, whereas, just about a half a chicken breast puts you up here, though the poultry effect was attenuated, evidently, if you remove people who were previously sick and who lied about their diet.“
+Let’s say you start out normal weight, and eat a hamburger every day.
+This is how much extra weight, beyond what’s already in the calories, you’d put on every year.
+What if, instead, you had the same amount of calories of processed meat?
+Say, a ham sandwich, with three deli slices of ham on it.
+You’d gain this much extra; whereas, just a half of a chicken breast puts you up here.
+Though the poultry effect was attenuated, evidently, if you removed people who were previously sick, or who lied about their diet.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.